marcellbarsony/notes/programming/c/04-Flow-control/05-switch.md

 # Switch statement

-In C, a switch statement allows you to execute different blocks of code based on the value of an expression.
+In C, a `switch` statement allows different blocks of code to be executed based on the value of an expression.
 ```c
 int count = 2;